 When anything in our life occurs that we are unfamiliar with, it can create uncertainty whether life enhancing or not, our brain can still register it as a dangerous threat.
 Why?
-Because we do not have a skill set or something to reference to it in our memory so we can deal with it.
+Because we do not have a skill set or something to reference it in our memory so we can deal with it.

 - Conscious Pause

 Stop, pause, take a moment, and notice your breath.
-Bring you attention to breathing deeper and longer.
+Bring your attention to breathing deeper and longer.
 When faced with an obstacle we need to create a pause before our brain goes right to danger mode.
-By pausing, breathing and talking yourself; I am safe, I got this, everything is ok in this moment.
+By pausing, breathing and telling yourself; I am safe, I got this, everything is ok in this moment.
 You allow your brain and body to stay calm and clear so you have more possibilities available.

 - What would so and so do?

 Whom do you admire?
 Is there someone who has a certain trait in which you’d like to cultivate for yourself.
 When I am dealing with health or car insurance companies because something is wrong with my bill, I think what would my husband do?
 How would he speak and how would he behave because sometimes I get a little aggressive (just a habit).
-By thinking what would my husband do I just put myself in his shoes and used curiosity to do it which happens in a different part of you brain where stress and fear does not reside.
+By thinking what would my husband do I just put myself in his shoes and use curiosity to do it which happens in a different part of your brain where stress and fear does not reside.

-Life can be challenging sometimes and we may feel bombarded, lost, frustrated, and or helpless but remember there are tools to shift this perspective if you can practice the techniques above you can move into a space where fresh ideas, different resources, and unlimited possibilities lay.
+Life can be challenging sometimes and we may feel bombarded, lost, frustrated, and/or helpless but remember there are tools to shift this perspective.
+If you can practice the techniques above you can move into a space where fresh ideas, different resources, and unlimited possibilities lay.
 Sculpt it out.